Dear Members,

 Internal Auditors, Cost Auditors, Secretarial Auditors and Comptroller and Auditor General

-of India and are grateful for their contined support and cooperation.
+of India and are grateful for their continued support and cooperation.

 The Board would like to place on record its appreciation to the hard work, commitment